Operating Plan

 Financing

-NewLimit was founded with an initial commitment of $110M funded by the founders.
+NewLimit was founded with an initial commitment of $110M from the founders.

 In 2023, we raised an additional $40M Series A round from Dimension, Founders Fund, and Kleiner Perkins with participation from leading angels.